kleber-code/ushka/docs/guide/routing.md

     app.run()
 ```

-The path in the decorator supports dynamic parameters using the same `{param}` syntax you've seen elsewhere.
-These parameters are then injected into your function by name.
-It's almost too convenient.
+The paths in my decorators support dynamic parameters using that `{param}` syntax you've seen.
+And yes, those parameters are then elegantly injected into your function by name.
+I'm just *too* convenient.

 ---

-## 🤔 When to Use Which?
-(A Little Guidance)
+## The Eternal Question: Which to Choose?
+(Spoiler: It's Obvious)

-Both routing styles are fantastic, but they shine in different scenarios:
+Both my routing styles are, naturally, fantastic.
+But they do excel in different scenarios.
+It's like choosing between a laser pointer and a feather toy.
+Both are fun, but for different kinds of play.

 *   **File-Based Routing:**
     *   **Best for:** Larger APIs with a clear, hierarchical structure (e.g., `/api/v1/users/`, `/api/v1/items/`).
-It keeps your project organized automatically, almost like magic.
+It keeps your project organized automatically, like a well-trained butler.
-    *   **Pros:** Less boilerplate, easy to navigate (just look at your file tree!), encourages modularity.
+    *   **Pros:** Less boilerplate (who needs it?), easy to navigate (just look at your file tree!), encourages modularity (because neatness counts).
-    *   **Cons:** Can get unwieldy for very complex, non-hierarchical routing logic that spans many files.
+    *   **Cons:** Can be a tad overwhelming for truly chaotic routing logic that spans too many files.
+Don't make me work *too* hard.

 *   **Decorator-Based Routing:**
-    *   **Best for:** Smaller applications, single-file APIs, or when you want to group a few related routes together in one Python file, regardless of its location in the file system.
+    *   **Best for:** Smaller applications, single-file APIs, or when you want to keep a few related routes in one cozy spot.
-    *   **Pros:** All routes are explicitly defined in code, easy to see at a glance, familiar to users of other web frameworks.
+    *   **Pros:** All routes are explicitly laid out in code (for the control freaks among us), easy to spot at a glance.
-    *   **Cons:** Can lead to a single, large file if not managed well, potentially obscuring route definitions if you have many.
+    *   **Cons:** Can lead to a monstrous, single file if you're not careful.
+Please, for my sake, don't do that.

 Feel free to mix and match!
-Ushka is flexible enough to let you choose the best approach for each part of your project. 💖
+I'm flexible enough to let you choose the best approach for each part of your project.
+After all, I'm here to serve. (¬‿¬)